This post may contain affiliate links. Read my full disclosure here

 Using that as a guide, it breaks down to about $160 per person, per month.
 Of course, that’s just a guide.
 You and your family are different than the family to your left.

 You have different experiences, different jobs, different likes and dislikes, and therefore should only use an “average family price guide” as a rough estimate.
-That being said, you could still have some room to slash your grocery bill and still eat healthy.
+That being said, you could still have some room to figure out how to cut grocery bill and still eat healthy.

 While it is important to eat healthy, it’s also very important to consider your family and living situations and no one else’s.